Deaf and hard-of-hearing persons—terminology, 13.28(25)“b,” 14.2, 16.2(1), 27.3

 EDUCATIONAL EXAMINERS BOARD

-Proposing rule making related to deaf and hard-of-hearing persons and providing an opportunity for public comment
+Rule making related to deaf and hard-of-hearing persons

-The Educational Examiners Board hereby proposes to amend Chapter 13, "Issuance of Teacher Licenses and Endorsements," Chapter 14, "Special Education Endorsements," Chapter 16, "Statements of Professional Recognition (SPR)," and Chapter 27, "Issuance of Professional Service Licenses," Iowa Administrative Code.
+The Educational Examiners Board hereby amends Chapter 13, "Issuance of Teacher Licenses and Endorsements," Chapter 14, "Special Education Endorsements," Chapter 16, "Statements of Professional Recognition (SPR)," and Chapter 27, "Issuance of Professional Service Licenses," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code section 272.2.
+This rule making is adopted under the authority provided in Iowa Code section 272.2.